phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x-evk.md

 # Running system on <nobr>armv7m7-imxrt106x-evk</nobr>

 This version is designed for NXP i.MX RT106x processors with ARM Cortex-M7 core.
-To launch this version the final disk image and loader image should be provided.
+To launch this version, provide the final disk image and loader image.
 The images are created as the final artifacts of the `phoenix-rtos-project` building and are located in the `_boot` directory.
 The disk image consists of the bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), and psh (shell).
 Necessary tools to carry out the flashing process are located in the `_boot` directory as well.